-The population of Colombia is intriguingly different to the classic gun-toting image of the country.
+The population of Colombia is intriguingly different from the classic gun-toting image of the country.
 Indeed, Colombians typically value manners and decorum above all else.

 Most towns and cities are kept neat and tidy, rubbish is carefully placed into bins and household guests are warmly welcomed.
 This national identity is one more reason why this country is becoming ever more popular with tourists.

 Colombians speak a surprisingly diverse range of languages.
-For example 65 Amerindian languages are recognized, with two Creole languages commonly spoken too.
+For example, 65 Amerindian languages are recognised, with two Creole languages commonly spoken too.
 The official language of Colombia however is Spanish (often referred to as Castillian), which is hardly surprising when so much of the population can trace their heritage back to the time of the Spanish invasion.

 Colombia is a large country, so if you are to make the most of your visit you will want to travel extensively.
-Fortunately there are a wide range of possible transportation options available to you.
+Fortunately, there is a wide range of possible transportation options available to you.

 That said, for a truly Colombian experience try catching a lift on one of the much-loved “chiva” buses, which are hand-painted works of art in their own right.